sezanzeb/alsa-control/README.md

 # ALSA Control

 Since ALSA provides dmix for soundcards that don't support multiplexing and softvol for those that can't control their volume, it is not necessary to run pulseaudio for that.

-This app is intended to replace pavucontrol in that case.
+This software provides multiplexing, volume and muting capabilities by creating .asoundrc configurations, while the GUI works as a replacement for pavucontrol.

 ## Usage